Program overview

 Career Options

-Graduates of the Master of Education in Teaching, Learning, and Leadership program can pursue a variety of career paths in Canada, including:
+Graduates of the Maîtrise en éducation française can pursue a variety of career paths in Canada, including:

-• Curriculum Developers: Design and implement educational programs and materials for schools.
+• Curriculum Developer: Design and develop educational programs and materials tailored to specific learning needs.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.